NathanVaughn/webtrees-docker/README.md

-This is a basic, multi-architecture, up-to-date, Docker image for [webtrees](https://github.com/fisharebest/webtrees) served over HTTP, designed to be put behind a reverse proxy such as CloudFlare.
+This is a basic, multi-architecture, up-to-date, Docker image for [webtrees](https://github.com/fisharebest/webtrees) served over HTTP, designed to be put behind a reverse proxy such as CloudFlare or Traefik.

 ## Usage